communitiesuk/waste-service-standards/docs/models/waste-service.md

 **next collections**

 > To know upcoming dates of when upcoming collections will happen, when filtered by property.
+Also if any adjustments to the scheduled dates are made.

 **previous collections**